 GTS Series Leader

-Steve himself drives a GTS3 BMW and is looking at growing the GTS Series in the Arizona Region.
-If you have any GTS specific questions, Steve is your main contact.
-Steve is also the main point of contact for questions in regards to competition licensing and RACE director.
+Dean himself drives a GTS3 BMW and is looking at growing the GTS Series in the Arizona Region.
+If you have any GTS specific questions, Dean is your main contact.

 ST Series Leader

 Drew Waldolny is all about the race track, he heads the ST series in the Arizona Region.
 If you have any ST series related questions, give him a shout onsite or contact through his email.

 Gary is one of the clubs CC&R resident experts and acts as a consultant to ensures that the rules are followed.
 Gary is also the head of the Incident Review Board (IRB) and can be found in Impound after each race.
 He was previously the “Chief Driving Instructor” and continues to teach students that attend “Comp School”.
 Additionally, Gary arrives the day before most event weekends to help with setup and does tech for any cars that show up early as well.

 Chief of Tech & Time Attack Director; Webmaster

 Jon is responsible for all onsite tech inspections and ensures the event is staffed with enough manpower to handle tech requirements, impound car weighing and course cleanup duties during the event.
 Jon also organizes the UMS Tuning Time Attack Series logistics, season results and also pulls triple duty with website maintenance & general tech support.

 Tech Official & UMS Tuning Time Attack Sponsor

 Tony is awesome and we appreciate all that he does for us.